Jaap Stam: Post-playing career

 In October 2008, Stam returned to Manchester United as a scout for the club, responsible for most of South America.

 Soccer Aid

 Stam has been involved with Soccer Aid, which puts celebrities and football legends together in two teams (England and Rest of the World) for a charity game in aid of UNICEF.
 Stam has appeared in five Soccer Aid matches 2008, 2012, 2014, 2016 and 2018.

 Coaching and managerial career

 In 2009, Stam became an assistant coach for PEC Zwolle, and on 30 October was appointed caretaker manager.
-Following his stint with Zwolle, Stam signed on for a three-year contract with Ajax in 2013 as an assistant coach, and as defensive coach starting in the 2013–14 Eredivisie season.
+Following his stint with Zwolle, Stam signed on for a three-year contract with Ajax in 2013 as an assistant coach, and as a defensive coach starting in the 2013–14 Eredivisie season.
 On 28 May 2014, Stam was revealed as one of the new managers of Jong Ajax, the reserve team in the Eerste Divisie.
 He was joined by Andries Ulderink and they signed a contract beginning on 1 July 2014 and lasting until 30 June 2016.